FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 ```

 Notice, `impl` we needs to provide a value for `N` which means we would have to provide this value
-manually for any type we wanted to provide.
-This isn't probably too painful but if we can
+manually for any type we wanted to implement.
+This isn't probably too painful but if we can make
-make this happen automatically, why don't we?
+this happen automatically, why don't we?
 To start we can use a macro to ease our pain.

 ```rust
 // lib.rs